 Villas as vacation homes

 Villas today can still resemble historic Roman villas, serving as opulent retreats.
 In these cases, the term is commonly used to describe a luxurious vacation rental.
 These private villas are common in Tuscany and much more closely resemble the extravagant villa of the Roman times, although other regions are now using the name to describe exotic or unique holiday homes.

 Most have luxury accommodations, such as a private pool, tennis court, or concierge service.
 The floor plans can vary but they will almost always include a master bedroom and large living area.

 Villas as primary residences

 A villa, condo, and townhouse are all considered independent housing.
 While they may have shared walls, they are separate units.
-These types of homes often have monthly, quarterly, or annual association fees that help pay for part of the building and complex maintenance.
+These types of houses often have monthly, quarterly, or annual association fees that help pay for part of the building and complex maintenance.

 A villa most often takes the appearance of a duplex or row house, but you can also find a detached villa without shared walls.
 It differs from a townhouse or condominium in the fact that it usually includes a private patio or garden area, reminiscent of the landscaped gardens of the ancient Roman villas.
 Amenities vary greatly and may include a villa community area, a pool, or a tennis court, but some may have no communal amenities at all.

 Although it may initially seem confusing when trying to understand the term villa, if you put it into the context of its intended use, like a house or a rental property, it becomes much more clear.
 An Italian villa is a luxury accommodation to stay on your holiday vacation.
 A villa in the United States is an affordable house that offers you some private outdoor space without the maintenance often associated with a single-family house.